vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 #### Role-playing game

-Here's an example on how the `skeleton` and `dragon` entities could be encoded using object-oriented composition:
+Here is an example on how the `skeleton` and `dragon` entities could be encoded using object-oriented composition:

 \dot(source/figures/generated/ecs/overview/oop_composition/example_rpg_0)
 (Object-oriented composition: RPG - skeleton and dragon)